 Keep records of any tuition assistance your children receive, such as Pell grants, scholarships, veterans’ educational benefits, gifts, and other tax-free education assistance.
 These amounts can affect the taxability of 529 plan withdrawals.

 Getting a Company Car

 Most small business owners in the United States rely on vehicles for carrying out their day-to-day work, and dental practices are no exception.
-If you are considering buying a company car and making it part of your dental practice management, you should download The Dental CFO’s free guide to company cars for dentists.

 There are numerous tax benefits in buying a dedicated company car compared to using your personal vehicle for business.
 In addition to being able to fully expense car maintenance costs, you can even depreciate all or most of the car’s purchase price.
 You can learn more about tax implications for company cars in our free guide.